UPDATED MAY 20, 2020

 I have to admit and share this with you, cooking rice can be a bit tricky.
 The texture of the cooked rice differs depending on the type of rice grains.
 Too much water, the cooked rice become mushy and too little water, you end up with uncooked rice.
 At times the rice brand matters too.
 It will take some time to achieve the best result but do not let it deter you from cooking flavourful herb rice.

 So, are you ready to cook yours?
-Follow the steps above to cook simple herb rice yet flavourful.
+Follow the steps above to cook simple herb rice yet flavourful and healthy.
 Go on, I know you want to.

 Please Leave a Comment